DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-hierarchical-report.md

     Set the following options:

     - **Key Field Name** and **Parent Field Name**, or **Child List Field Name**
-    Set the **Key Field Name** and **Parent Field Name** properties if your report's data have the Id-ParentID related fields.
+    Set the **Key Field Name** and **Parent Field Name** properties if your report's data has the Id-ParentID related fields.
     Set the **Child List Field Name** property if your report's data is recursive.
 Assign the collection of child objects (records) if they have the same type as the parent objects (records).

     - **Indent**
     Specify the child level node offset.

     - **Keep Together with First Child**
-    Specify whether to print a parent node together with its first child node on the next page, if these nodes do not fit at the end of a page.
+    Specify whether to print a parent node together with its first child node on the next page if these nodes do not fit at the end of a page.

     ![HierarchicalReport-HierarchyPrintOptions-Result](../../../../images/eurd-win-HierarchicalReport-HierarchyPrintOptions-Result.png)

     As you can see in the image above, the **Detail** band that contains child rows is printed with the specified indent.
-However, the row (the sum of the label widths) do not fit the page now.
+However, the row (the sum of the label widths) does not fit the page now.

 5. Align labels.